HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/at-03/index.md

 # Awareness and Training
 ## AT-03 - Role-based Training

 a.
-Provide role-based security and privacy training to personnel with the following roles and responsibilities: [Assignment: organization-defined roles and responsibilities]:
+Provide role-based security and privacy training to personnel with the following roles and responsibilities [in accordance with HHS Memorandum detailing Requirements for Role-Based Training of Personnel with Significant Security Responsibilities (current version) and any ACF Defined Requirements]:

-1. Before authorizing access to the system, information, or performing assigned duties, and [Assignment: organization-defined frequency] thereafter; and
+1. Before authorizing access to the system, information, or performing assigned duties, and [annually] thereafter; and
 2. When required by system changes;

 b.
-Update role-based training content [Assignment: organization-defined frequency] and following [Assignment: organization-defined events]; and
+Update role-based training content [annually] and following [ACF-defined events]; and

 c.
-Incorporate lessons learned from internal or external security incidents or breaches into role-based training.
+Incorporate lessons learned from internal or external security incidents or breaches into role-based training

 ## OPS Implementation